anthill/blog/_drafts/device-agnostic-bladder.markdown

 All smartphones have a web browser.
 So by **developing a web app once**, and with very little extra code, it will be available to all.

  The basic need is pins on map.
 With web browsers, this can be achieved in **2 hours for all platforms**.
-Using the data from [opendata.bordeaux.fr](http://opendata.bordeaux.fr), combined with OpenStreetMap and Mapbox, it's actually pretty easy to pin the toilet locations on a map layer.
+Using the data from [opendata.bordeaux.fr](http://opendata.bordeaux.fr), combined with [OpenStreetMap](http://www.openstreetmap.org/#map=5/51.500/-0.100), [Mapbox](https://www.mapbox.com) and [Leaflet](http://leafletjs.com), it's actually pretty easy to pin the toilet locations on a map layer.

  But this is not enough.